Understanding Feline Clawing Behavior

 Types of Scratch Posts and Their Benefits

 For starters, we’ve got the classic upright post, standing tall like a tree in the living room.
-It is ideal for those stretch-and-scratch sessions and most mimic the natural scratching preference for cats.
-Some come wrapped in sisal rope – durable and rough, it is perfect for shredding those outer claw layers and provides a satisfying texture for your furry pal.
+It’s perfect for those stretch-and-scratch sessions and most mimic the natural scratching preference for cats.
+Some come wrapped in sisal rope – durable and rough, it’s ideal for shredding those outer claw layers and provides a satisfying texture for your furry pal.

 On the flip side, we have the horizontal scratch boards or mats.
 These are the go-to for cats that prefer to stretch horizontally and are great space-savers.
 They can easily slide under sofas or beds when not in use.
 Some might even come sprinkled with a dash of catnip, making them irresistible to curious kitties.